Pulmonary rehabilitation (PR)

 A typical PR course will always start with an assessment of your health and abilities.
 Your PR team will ask questions to understand you and your body, so they can help you get the best out of the course.

 At each session, you’ll spend about half the time on physical exercise.
 This will be designed to provide the right level of activity for you.
 You’ll get out of breath, but this is part of the therapy.
-You’ll always be monitored and won’t be asked to do more than you can do safely.
+You’ll always be monitored and won’t be asked to do more than you can safely do.

 Information and discussion